David Gilmour: First solo works

-Gilmour becomes Pink Floyd leader
+Leading Pink Floyd

 In 1985, Waters declared that Pink Floyd were "a spent force creatively" and attempted to dissolve the band.
-However, Gilmour and Mason announced that they intended to continue without him.
+Gilmour and Mason announced that they intended to continue without him.
 Waters resigned in 1987, leaving Gilmour as the band leader.
-In 1986, Gilmour purchased the houseboat Astoria, moored it on the River Thames near Hampton Court and transformed it into a recording studio.
+In 1986, Gilmour purchased the houseboat Astoria, moored it on the River Thames near Hampton Court, London, and converted it into a recording studio.
 He produced the Pink Floyd studio album A Momentary Lapse of Reason in 1987, with contributions from Mason and Wright.
-He felt Pink Floyd had become too driven by lyrics under Waters' leadership, and attempted to "restore the balance" of music and lyrics.
-In March 1987, Gilmour played guitar for Bush's performance of "Running Up That Hill" at the Secret Policeman's Third Ball.
+Gilmour believed Pink Floyd had become too driven by lyrics under Waters' leadership, and attempted to "restore the balance" of music and lyrics.
+In March 1987, Gilmour played guitar for Kate Bush's performance of "Running Up That Hill" at the Secret Policeman's Third Ball.

 Pink Floyd released their second album under Gilmour's leadership, The Division Bell, in 1994.
 In December 1999, Gilmour played guitar, alongside Mick Green, Ian Paice, Pete Wingfield, and Chris Hall, for Paul McCartney, at a concert at the Cavern Club, in Liverpool, England.
 This resulted in the concert film Live at the Cavern Club, directed by Geoff Wonfor.